Who are we?

 Each restaurant is scored out of a maximum of 20 points, and each point score equates to a hat rating, as noted in the panel below.
 While 20 points is ideal, it is a vanishing horizon – and until 2004, no restaurant in the Gault&Millau family of guides had achieved this honour.
 Any restaurant that receives a score of less than 11 points is not published in the Guide.

-When we launch our fifth Guide this November, it will be Australia’s first national restaurant guide.
+When we launch our sixth Guide February 2019.
 We are so excited to expand our reach as it gives us an opportunity to truly show off the high quality and inventive industry we have here.
 Our 60-person team of anonymous reviewers are already out reviewing across all our major cities – not that you would notice!

 If you have any further questions about the process, or are a venue and would like to register your interest in being reviewed, please contact us at firstname.lastname@example.org.